mattdags982/Buildi/README.md

 ## Getting started

-1. Run npm install in both the server and client folders
+#### 1. Run npm install in both the server and client folders

 ```bash
 npm install
 ```

-2. Turn on the server
+#### 2. Turn on the server

 ```bash
 node index.js
 ```

--make sure you are in the server folder
+- make sure you are in the server folder
--should be on localhost:3000
+- should be on localhost:3000

-3. Run the React client from another terminal
+#### 3. Run the React client from another terminal

 ```bash
 npm start
 ```

--make sure you are in the client folder
+- make sure you are in the client folder
--should be on localhost:3001
+- should be on localhost:3001

-## Build with
+## Tech Stack

 ### Front End